 Climb & Dine

 One unique feature in Newhaven can be found in a former church that now provides a very different experience. alien rock indoor climbing centre (the lowercase spelling is on purpose as it is how the business is branded) is a large reason we spend a lot of time in Newhaven.
-As outlined in our previous post on the Edinburgh International Climbing Arena, the Wee Walking Tours family spends a lot of our free time at indoor rock-climbing facilities.
+As outlined in our post on alien rock/bloc and our post on the Edinburgh International Climbing Arena, the Wee Walking Tours family spends a lot of our free time at indoor rock-climbing facilities.
 We are at alien rock almost weekly and it is where our love of Newhaven started.
-We will explore alien rock (and its sister site- alien bloc) in a standalone post soon.

 Newhaven also has some lovely areas outside where you can walk around, sit, and contemplate the beauty of the area.
 Starbank Park is one such location as it affords a peaceful play to relax and enjoy the gorgeous views out over the Firth of Forth (you can read more about the Forth here).
 Sawyer really enjoyed his time there on our recent visit and was all too happy to stop and pose for pictures.

 As we continue our walk around Newhaven, it is obvious that much has changed over the decades.
 Unfortunately, much of the original architecture and buildings no longer exist (e.g. the distinct fishermen’s cottages).
 However, if you take the time to look, there are some wonderful reminders of the area’s former life as a fishing village.
 Below are some pictures that highlight this.

 One unassuming fountain was a particular surprise.
 The Fishwives' Fountain once stood at the end of the promenade leading to Leith but was removed and lost for quite some time.
 Fortunately, it was re-discovered and now stands proud once again in Newhaven.